 Can bicycles power essential tasks and support microbusinesses?
 In rural Guatemala, energy sources are scarce.
 Maya Pedal repurposes donated bicycles into pedal-powered machines that can blend food, grind corn and lift water from wells, without requiring electricity.

 Can design help raise the income of small hold farmers in Myanmar?
-Proximity Designs is a sustainable development group that works to improve the lives of the rural poor in Myanmar.
+Proximity Designs is a not-for-profit social enterprise working to reduce poverty for rural families in Myanmar.

 Can wind energy be harnessed with a handheld device?
 Shawn Frayne invented a nonturbine wind-powered generator that [could] help people in poor communities power lamps, keep small vaccine refrigerators cool and charge cell phones for relatively little cost.